Samdi 9 mars Le Cordon Bleu - Portes Ouvertes

 First stop - pastry chef Nicolas Jordan's macaron class.

 Next stop chef Patrick Terrien's baguette class.
 A translator is always on hand translating word for word.

 Back downstairs the French group and the English-speaking group combine in a big demo room.
 Let the show begin.

 We watch chef Patrick Caals demo Noix de Saint-Jacques persillees, potimarron et jus truffe

 The we get to taste a mini portion accompanied by a delicious crisp white presented by head of the wine department, Franck Ramage in the most animated way.
 All the presentations were animated and lively.
 No snoozing in these classes bien sur.

 Pastry chef Xavier Cotte preps Macarons fourres au chocolat with a side of Earl Grey tea ice cream.

 We are served by a student.
 Note the height of chefs hats.
 Students have mere caps and the hat grows in height as one climbs up the ladder of accomplishment.

-Voila and it was every bit as good as it looked.
-The meringue/coque shell is made of toasted almonds plus a touch of noisette not cherished too finely so there's a bit of crunch to the bite.
-It was paired perfectly with a Banyul that made me very happy.
+Voila!
+Every bit as good as it looked.
+The meringue/coque shell is toasted almonds plus a touch of noisette not crushed too finely so there's a bit of crunch to the bite.
+Paired perfectly with a Banyul wine that made me very happy.

 Chef Cotte's individual creation.
 If you're into studying French cuisine do book a tour at le Cordon Bleu.